cloudfoundry-attic/lattice-release/docs/manual-install.md

 # Manual Install for Lattice

+Lattice supports two different deployment methods: Vagrant, for the local host, and Terraform which automates the process of deploying a Lattice cluster to public clouds.
+Automated deployment to private clouds is not supported.
+However, deployment can be done manually.
+Follow these steps to deploy Lattice to a single pre-provisioned VM or host.

+Instructions to deploy a cluster will come in a future release.

 ## Prerequisites

 * Ubuntu-based Linux install
+  - At least 12GB of raw disk provisioned for the VM
+  - Access to the Internet (to download packages)
 * No previous lattice installations already running
 * Following packages installed via `apt-get`:
   - `curl`